Best Robot Vacuum For Pet Hair: iRobot Roomba vs Shark vs Neato vs Eufy

 View on Amazon

-If the Roomba i7+ is too expensive, consider this Shark IQ Robot, which also has self-emptying capabilities.
+If the Shark AI Ultra 2-in-1 Robot with Matrix Clean Navigation and Roomba i7+ are too expensive, consider this Shark IQ Robot, which also has self-emptying capabilities, which might be a good budget pick.
 The Shark IQ can run for up to 60 minutes, recharges and resumes vacuuming, and has an app to control the vacuum.

 It has many similar features to the Roomba i7+.
-However, it takes much longer to recharge (up to six hours, whereas the i7+ only takes 75 minutes).
+However, similar to the Shark Ulta, it takes much longer to recharge (up to six hours, whereas the i7+ only takes 75 minutes).
 It also has a much smaller dustbin, so it will need to return to the base station to empty more often than the Roomba i7+.

 If the long charge time doesn’t bother you, you may prefer this one since it is often less expensive, and it doesn’t require any bags in the base dustbin ass the i7+ does.